Kvikku/IntuneAssignments/README.md

 I am currently working on migrating this application to a modern, WinUI 3 version.
 See this repo - https://github.com/Kvikku/IntuneTools

+This version right here will not be updated or improved, so I encourage you to check out my new version at the link above!

 # Overview

 This application aims to solve one big issue I've had with Microsoft Intune for a long time - how to efficiently deploy a large amount of applications and profiles/policies to one or more groups with just a few clicks.